emilianavt/BVHTools/README.md

 generated based on a timestamp.
 If the file already exists, a number will be appended.

+#### `bool overwrite`

+When this flag is set to true, files will be overwritten.
+No numbers will be appended to filenames.

 #### `bool scripted`

 Setting this flag will prevent the automatic initialization of this